cutaway-security/ics-summit-2025-osint-workshop/task5.md

 ##### PowerShell Manual DNS Resolution

+The following commands can be copied into a PowerShell terminal.

-Define a variable for the target domain.
+1. Define a variable for the target domain.
 Be sure to replace `acme.com` with the primary domain for your target.

 ```ps1con
 $h="acme.com"
 ```

-Create an array of remote access services or common host names.
+2. Create an array of remote access services or common host names.

 ```ps1con
 $names = @("citrix", "rdp", "nvc", "vpn", "remote", "gateway", "access", "support", "anydesk", "secure-access", "remote-access", "bastion", "jump", "portal", "ctx", "netscalar", "receiver", "zscalar", "rdgateway", "rdweb", "tsgateway", "pulse", "secure", "sslvpn", "asa", "bomgar", "fortigate")
 ```

-Loop through the array, collect the results, and print anything that returned an IPv4 address.
+3. Loop through the array, collect the results, and print anything that returned an IPv4 address.

 ```ps1con
 $results = @()